Fox ESS Battery Review: An Independent Assessment by Solar Choice

 Fox ESS ECS stackable Battery image

-The ECS series is Fox’s main high-voltage modular battery platform.
-Each system consists of a CM (control module) and between 1–6 CS (battery modules), supporting capacities from around 5.8kWh up to around 42kWh (nominal).
+The EQ series is Fox’s main high-voltage modular battery platform.
+Each system consists of a CM (control module) and between 2–9 battery modules, each with a capacity of 4.66kWh.
+That means the solution can scale to just under 42kWh in one stack.

 • DC-Coupled: Must be paired with a compatible Fox ESS hybrid inverter